JUNE 2026

 Summary:

-1. Two proposed bills—the Gene Technology Bill and the Glyphosate MRL Increase Bill—pose significant risks to public health, food safety, and New Zealand’s environment.
+• Two major policy changes—the proposed Gene Technology Bill and recent increases to allowable glyphosate residues in some foods—pose significant risks to public health, food safety, and New Zealand’s environment.

-I am writing as a concerned constituent regarding two government proposals that would significantly impact public health, food safety, and New Zealand’s environmental integrity:
+I am writing as a concerned constituent regarding recent and proposed government changes that would significantly impact public health, food safety, and New Zealand’s environmental integrity:

-• The Glyphosate Increase Bill (Maximum Residue Level (MRL) Increase).
+• The Glyphosate Increases (Maximum Residue Level (MRL) Increase).

 Both initiatives are being advanced with minimal public awareness, yet they have far-reaching implications for our health, food quality, and international reputation.
 Please find relevant research studies in the footer.